 Medicaid Financing: The Basics

-How does Medicaid financing work under current law?
+How does Medicaid financing work?

 How much does Medicaid cost and how are funds spent?

 Capitated payments to health plans and for other Medicaid managed care (e.g., PCCM arrangements) account for 49 percent of Medicaid spending.
 In FY 2017, Medicaid spending on services totaled $576.6 billion.9 Managed care and health plans10 accounted for the largest share of Medicaid spending (48.9 percent) (with the majority of that share (45.8 percent) being payments to MCOs), 24.6 percent of Medicaid spending is for fee-for-service acute care (24.6 percent), 20.6 percent for fee-for-service long-term care, 2.6 percent for DSH and 3.3 percent for Medicaid spending for Medicare premiums and cost-sharing on behalf of dual eligible beneficiaries (Figure 2).11

 Almost two-thirds of all Medicaid spending for services is attributable to the elderly and persons with disabilities, who make up less than one-quarter of all Medicaid enrollees (Figure 3).
 Dual eligible beneficiaries alone account for almost 40 percent of all spending, driven largely by spending for long-term care.12 The 5 percent of Medicaid beneficiaries with the highest costs drive more than half of all Medicaid spending.13 Their high costs are attributable to their extensive needs for acute care, long-term care, or often both.